Long-Term Replacement Planning

 As a system implements its asset management program, the available data can be used to begin developing long-term replacement plans.
 This allows the system to look at incomes and budgets and adjust in advance of a large expenditure or need.

-To develop these long-term plans a system will want to develop a Capital Improvement Plan (CIP) and perform Business Case Evaluations.
-The CIPCapital Improvement Plan will allow the system to see what projects are needed when.
-The Business Case Evaluation allows the system to have a deeper look at high dollar projects to ensure projects are needed and that all the options for project development have been fully considered, including options for non-asset solutions or alternatives that might not include replacing the asset with a similar asset.
-This process allows the system to optimize construction funds.
+To develop these long-term plans utility staff and local decision-makers will want to develop a Capital Improvement Plan (CIP) and perform Business Case Evaluations.
+The CIP will allow the system to see what projects are needed when.
+The Business Case Evaluation allows the utility to have a deeper look at high dollar projects to ensure projects are needed and that all the options for project development have been fully considered, including options for non-asset solutions or alternatives that might not include replacing the asset with a similar asset.
+This process allows the utility to optimize construction funds.